 previously, our VoD business is in decline, and the future focus of my operation will be on adult phone chat, webcam and other social-media services.
 My currently employed Content Manager is leaving my employment on 12th June.
 Although my company will no

 longer be an ATVOD-notified ODPS, I plan to continue representing the UK adult industry at ATVOD industry forum meetings on behalf of AITA.

 I would like to further ask the following questions:

-You have been informed by multiple businesses within the UK adult industry that Rule 11 is punitive, and cannot be implemented without seriously damaging or destroying existing, legal businesses.
-Have you sought an opinion on whether it is in fact legal
+informed by multiple businesses within the UK adult industry that Rule 11 is punitive, and cannot be implemented without seriously damaging or destroying existing, legal businesses.
+Have you sought an opinion on whether it is in fact legal to knowingly

 drive our industry out of business or offshore?
 If so, please share this with ourselves and the Industry Forum.
-The ATVOD definition of TV-like appears to be very different from the definition chosen by other EU member states, which
+The ATVOD definition of TV-like appears to be very different from the definition chosen by other EU member states, which have not

-have not included adult web sites within the remit.
+included adult web sites within the remit.
 Are you aware of any other EU countries that have followed the same path as the UK regulator in this regard?
 You have come to the decision that legal adult content may seriously impair under-18s.
 I

 ATVOD responded to Ofcom's decision to overrule an ATVOD determination that a BBC Worldwide VOD service was subject to ATVOD censorship: